This post contains affiliate links which means I may make a commission at no extra cost to you if you make a purchase after clicking one of my links.

 Thirsties Natural AiOs are an excellent mid-range budget choice for an organic all-in-one.
 This diaper has an 11-layer organic cotton and hemp mix in the inner part of the diaper making it a high-absorbency option that would be great for all babies.

-Thirsties also has a ton of adorable prints available, including the beautiful floral you see pictured here.
+Thirsties also has a ton of adorable prints available, including the beautiful one you see pictured here.

 I really love the design of Thirsties diapers.
 They are very easy for babysitters/grandparents/daycares to use and it’s so easy to get a great fit.